Cherreads

 "Orc General, King Boar, Drakespine, among others."

-Stella, standing next to her, whispered in a low voice.
-"It seems the young master has been clever, madam."
+Stella, standing at her side, leaned in and murmured, "It seems the young master has been quite resourceful, my lady."

 "Clever isn't the word I'd use.
 Reckless is more like it."

-The dining room buzzed with the clink of cutlery and happy chatter.
+The dining room filled with the clink of cutlery and the low murmur of conversation.

-Garius leaned back, a rare softness on his stern face as he enjoyed another bite of grilled King Boar steak.
+Garius leaned back in his chair, a rare softness softening the hard lines of his face as he chewed a piece of grilled King Boar steak.
+He closed his eyes briefly, savoring it.

 "This is excellent."
-He nodded at the Chief Cook nearby.
+He nodded at the Head Chef nearby.
 "You've done a great job."

-"Thank you for your kind words, my lord," the Chief Cook replied, keeping his head low.
+"Thank you for your kind words, my lord," the Head Chef replied, keeping his head low.

 Marcellus and Cedric were deeply engaged in the meal.
 Cedric held up a forkful of meat, eyes wide.
 "I don't know where this came from, but it's the best we've had in weeks!"